Policy Optimization for Personalized Interventions in Behavioral Health: Case Study: TB Treatment Adherence

 \section{Case Study: TB Treatment Adherence}

+In this section, we revisit the full problem (introduced in \cref{s.model}) and conduct numerical experiments to evaluate the performance of $\DPI$ for its intended use case.
 Our analysis is motivated by our partner organization, Keheala, which operates a digital health platform to support medication adherence among TB patients in highly resource-constraint settings.
-In this section, we first summarize the state of the global TB epidemic and the Keheala behavioral intervention (\cref{ss.keheala}).
+Here, we first summarize the state of the global TB epidemic and the Keheala behavioral intervention (\cref{ss.keheala}).
 We then describe our data sources and the validated simulation model we have developed to test outreach policies (\cref{ss.data} and \cref{ss.sim}).
-Next, we discuss how our policy, as well as some benchmark algorithms, can be implemented using Keheala's data (\cref{ss.policies}), before presenting our numerical results (\cref{ss.results}).
+Next, we discuss how our policy, as well as some benchmark policies, can be implemented using Keheala's data (\cref{ss.policies}), before presenting our numerical results (\cref{ss.results}).